tim-one/tim-one.github.io/psf/crimes.md

 <a id="crimeNeuro"></a>
 - Dismissing unacceptable behavior of others as a “neurodivergent” trait, which is problematic because it creates a stereotype that neurodivergent people are hard to interact with and need special treatment.

-Not worth "refuting".
 It appears to be bad-faith misreading, based on cherry-picking sentences out of context.
 For example, I mentioned Karl Knecthel specifically but referred to him later via singular "they".
 Which some people read as the plural "they", concluding that I was ascribing details specific to Karl to _all_ neurodivergent people.
 Fair enough, but as soon as that became clear I clarified the intent, and edited the post to prevent future such misreadings.
 Didn't matter.
-There is no grace, or tolerance for human error, in this process.
+There is no grace, charity, or tolerance for human error, in this process.
 I _was_ guilty of not beeing 100% clear on the first try every time.

+I'm confident that any reasonable person reading [the topic](https://discuss.python.org/t/how-can-we-better-support-neurodivergent-newcomers-to-the-community/58724) in whole will agree the claim is at best misleading.

+---
+<a id="crimeExxcess"></a>
+- Excessive discussion of controversial topics or past conflicts, which could be seen as sustained disruption of community discussions.

+You tell me.
+Does the CoC say anything about which good-faith topics can be discussed?
+About the extent to which they can be discussed?
+I make no apology for expressing what may be unpopular views, or for visibly opposing what I believe to be injustice, or attempts to evade accountability by those with corporate power.
+I'd say "so sue me", but "so ban me" may be more appropriate :wink:.

 ---
 <a id="crimeSpec"></a>